 The six-sided skyscraper stands 175m tall with 47 stories.
 The building features three levels of outdoor plazas.
 What makes it unique is its hexagon like form which has a combination of tinted continuous double-glazed glass and polished spring rose granite panels on its facade.
 Designed by the McKinley Architects, it was first known as the First Interstate Center until it was taken by Wells Fargo in 1996.

-10. 800 V Avenue:
+10. 800 V Avenue

-Designed by the 3D/International in 1981,800 V Avenue is the tenth tallest office building in Seattle.
+Designed by 3D/International in 1981,800 V Avenue is the tenth tallest office building in Seattle.
 It’s a 166m, 42-floor high building which was previously known as Bank of America V Avenue Plaza.
 Its lobby floors are made of granite and the building has occupied a minimum occupancy rate of 98% since opening.

 The exterior of the building is clad in a natural aluminum finish with a structural cross-bracing design.
 The lightly tinted gray glass sets it apart from its neighbors and ads to the beauty of the cloud’s silver lining which adorns as the backdrop of the Seattle city’s skyline.

-11. 901 V Avenue:
+11. 901 V Avenue

 Formerly known as the Union Bank of California building, Seattle’s eleventh tallest building stands 163m high with 42 floors.
 Designed by John Graham & Associates based in Seattle, it was renovated in 2007.
-At night the tower shimmers with light from flood lights on all its sides.
+At night the tower shimmers with light from floodlights on all its sides.
 Completed in 1973, this steel high rise is yet another example of contemporary architecture that boasts of modernism and its principles.

-12. Madison Centre:
+12. Madison Centre

-Standing at a height of 160m, three meters short of 901 V Avenue building, the Madison Centre is formerly known as M5 Commerce Centre and 505 Madison, is a 36-story office building that was completed in 2017.
+Standing at a height of 160m, three meters short of the 901 V Avenue building, the Madison Centre is formerly known as M5 Commerce Centre and 505 Madison, is a 36-story office building that was completed in 2017.
 Yet another NBBJ design, the three floors of shared amenities which includes a flexible conference center, reception and event space, lounges, a cafeteria, and a fitness center creates a casual, welcoming, and business-friendly social environment.
 This design feature sets it apart from its counterparts and is indeed an added advantage for the users of the building.

 The biggest name in e-commerce today, Amazon’s corporate headquarters is housed in the Doppler building.
 Also known as Amazon Tower I and Rufus 2.0, the 160m, the 36-story tower opened its doors to 3800 of its employees on December 14; 2015.
-Doppler is the first building in the company’s three-block campus, which spans an area of 4 million square feet.
+Doppler is the first building on the company’s three-block campus, which spans an area of 4 million square feet.
 With the arrival of Doppler and the other two blocks, there was a massive change seen all around Seattle and it turned the company’s neighborhood into one of the most booming technology scenes in the country.

 Designed by the firm NBBJ, it houses six eateries, a local coffee stand, and a market.
 It also houses a video game room and an outdoor dog park on the 17th floor.
-The facade uses dichroic glass (a glass which displays two different colors by undergoing a color change in certain lighting conditions) to reflect light in varying colors depending on the time of the day.
+The facade uses dichroic glass (a glass that displays two different colors by undergoing a color change in certain lighting conditions) to reflect light in varying colors depending on the time of the day.
 Doppler also has a 5-story meeting center next to it, connected through a sky bridge.
 The meeting center features a large amphitheater with a stage, fold-up stadium seating, and basketball hoops that can be lowered from the ceiling.